Plage de An Bang à Hoi An

 If you’re looking for vegan food or just a fresh fruit juice, head to The Fisherman.
 They serve delicious vegan dishes with a menu from around the world as well as delicious smoothies, fruit juices, and treats.
 While there’s a more relaxed vibe here, they still have occasional events and parties.

-plage tan thanh hoi an
+plage hidden beach hoi an 12

 Between An Bang Beach and Cua Dai Beach lies Tan Thanh Beach, which expats often refer to as South An Bang.
 It is separated from An Bang Beach by a construction site.